Finland Startup Ecosystem 2026: Unicorns, VC, AI Research

 The historical answer has been Maria 01 and its equivalents (physical density), Antler's founder-matching phase (programmatic), and happy accidents through Aaltoes and Slush.
 None of those scale particularly well.
 The gap has been real for years.

-This is exactly the gap modern AI cofounder matching is designed to fill, and it's one of the reasons Finland has become a useful testbed for the category.
-A small, deep ecosystem where you can actually measure whether matches produce companies, and where the cofounder-formation bottleneck is specifically identifiable, is a better place to build the third generation of cofounder matching than a sprawling US market where the signal is harder to extract.
+This is exactly the gap brief-first cofounder matching is designed to fill, and it's one of the reasons Finland has become a useful testbed.
+Founders write briefs describing exactly what they need.
+Cofounders write briefs describing exactly what they want to join.
+A small, deep ecosystem where you can actually measure whether matches produce companies, and where the cofounder-formation bottleneck is specifically identifiable, is a better place to build this than a sprawling US market where the signal is harder to extract.

 What an outside founder should actually do